shaifalikanji/Udacity-Restaurant-Reviews-mws-Project5/README.md

 ### 3. Make the provided website responsive – the website should render on all devices
 Make sure the website is responsive and mobile friendly.

-•	Images should not overlap on your site
+•Images should not overlap on your site
-•	All the elements on the page must be usable and visible in any viewport (desktop, tablet, mobile displays).
+•All the elements on the page must be usable and visible in any viewport (desktop, tablet, mobile displays).
-•	Add document type declaration and the meta-data viewport tags.
+•Add document type declaration and the meta-data viewport tags.
-•	Make any necessary changes in the styles.css files as needed to make the web site more responsive.
+•Make any necessary changes in the styles.css files as needed to make the web site more responsive.
-•	Create a responsive grid-based layout using CSS and make sure these items fit a mobile screen(viewport).
+•Create a responsive grid-based layout using CSS and make sure these items fit a mobile screen(viewport).
-•	Use media queries that provide fluid breakpoints across different screen sizes.
+•Use media queries that provide fluid breakpoints across different screen sizes.
-•	Use the mobile first approach: start by designing your application for mobile devices then add breakpoints for larger devices (medium – large).
+•Use the mobile first approach: start by designing your application for mobile devices then add breakpoints for larger devices (medium – large).
-•	Use responsive images that adjust for the dimensions and resolution of any mobile device.
+•Use responsive images that adjust for the dimensions and resolution of any mobile device.
-•	Test responsiveness (especially images) across different web browsers, such as Chrome and Firefox.
+•Test responsiveness (especially images) across different web browsers, such as Chrome and Firefox.
-•	Use height, width, flexbox (display flex, flex basis) CSS grid etc.
+•Use height, width, flexbox (display flex, flex basis) CSS grid etc.

 ### 4. Add accessibility features in HTML